Jordan Crawford: Xavier University

 After fallout from the Kelvin Sampson controversy, Crawford transferred to Xavier University in 2008.
 Xavier was one of only two nonconference regular season losses for the Hoosiers in the 2007–2008 season when Crawford was at Indiana University.
 Having been denied immediate eligibility by the NCAA, Crawford had to sit out the 2008–2009 season, but was able to still practice with the Musketeers.

 In the summer of 2009, rumors abounded that a college player dunked on LeBron James in a pickup game at a mini-camp cosponsored by James and Nike.
 Adding to the tale, amateur videos of the game and subsequent dunk were allegedly confiscated by Nike at the behest of James.
 Later, Nike claimed there was a standing policy of no taping at the camp.
 It was then reported that it was in fact Jordan Crawford, a sophomore guard at Xavier, that made the feat at the LeBron James Skills Academy.
 Footage leaked out about a week later on YouTube.

 Crawford returned to play for the 2009–2010 season with the Muskies and led Xavier and the Atlantic 10 in scoring with 20.5 points per game, with .462 FG%.
 He scored in double figures in 31 straight games and 34 of XU's 35.
 Crawford scored 20+ in 20 games for the Musketeers and landed a spot on the First Team All-Atlantic 10.
 Xavier won its 4th straight A-10 title and earned a 6-seed in the NCAA tournament.
 Crawford led the Muskies past the 3-seed Pittsburgh Panthers to its 3rd straight Sweet Sixteen, one of only two teams to accomplish during '08–'10.
-Xavier lost to the 2-seed Kansas State Wildcats in the West Regional semifinal, the "widely agreed-upon Game of the Year".
+Xavier lost to the 2-seed Kansas State Wildcats in the West Regional semifinal in what CBSSports.com called "one of the best games in the history of the Sweet 16.".
 Crawford scored a career high 32 in the double overtime thriller including a deep three-pointer sending the game to the second overtime.
 Crawford earned a spot on the five-member NCAA Tournament All-West Region Team after averaging 29.0 points per game in the three appearances.
 Crawford scored more points (718) for a sophomore than any other in Xavier's history.
 He also finished 4th in the Musketeer's single season scoring history.
 Crawford was named by Sporting News a Third Team All-American and A-10 Player of the Year.
-Crawford entered the 2010 NBA Draft after two years of college play becoming the first Musketeer to enter the draft before graduating.
+Crawford entered the 2010 NBA draft after two years of college play becoming the first Musketeer to enter the draft before graduating.
 At Xavier, Crawford wore the number 55.